-We are incorporated under the laws of Bermuda, where we are not subject to any tax.
-We may, however, become subject to income, withholding or other taxes in certain jurisdictions by reason of our activities and operations, and it is also possible that taxing authorities in any such jurisdictions could assert that we are subject to greater taxation than we currently anticipate.
-Any such non-Bermudan tax liability could materially adversely affect our results of operations.
-For example, we expect that Myovant Sciences GmbH will be the principal operating company for conducting our business and the entity that will hold our intellectual property rights in relugolix and MVT-602.
+We are incorporated under the laws of Bermuda, where we are not subject to any income or withholding taxes.
+We are centrally managed and controlled in the United Kingdom, and under current U.K. legislation, a company which is centrally managed and controlled in the United Kingdom is regarded as resident in the United Kingdom for taxation purposes.
+We may also become subject to income, withholding or other taxes in certain jurisdictions by reason of our activities and operations, and it is also possible that taxing authorities in any such jurisdictions could assert that we are subject to greater taxation than we currently anticipate.
+Any such additional tax liability could materially adversely affect our results of operations.
+For example, Myovant Sciences GmbH is our principal operating company for conducting our business and the entity that holds our intellectual property rights in relugolix and MVT-602.
 The establishment of this Swiss entity as our principal operating company and the transfer of our intellectual property rights to this entity may result in a higher overall effective tax rate.